I want to get rid of...

 -

-We accept upholstered domestic furniture.
-If the furniture is of good quality, we will set it aside for reuse.
+If the upholstered seating is of good quality, we will set it aside for reuse.
 Otherwise, we will separate them following the law.

 Types of waste upholstered domestic seating